dib-lab/2020-paper-sourmash-gather/manuscript.md

 A_ij = count of hash i in genome j convert to least squares and use Lawson and Hanson for blistering speed!
 -->
-Both the multiple match as well as the abundance counts issues can benefit from existing solutions taken by other methods, like the _species score_ (for disambiguation) and _Expectation-Maximization_ (for abundance analysis) approaches from Centrifuge [@doi:10.1101/gr.210641.116].

 # Conclusion

 The FracMinHash and min-set-cov approaches explored here provide powerful and accurate techniques for analyzing metagenomes, with well defined limitations.
-We show that several immediate applications for both taxonomic and mapping-based analysis of metagenomes are already effective.
+We show several immediate applications for both taxonomic and mapping-based analysis of metagenomes.
 We provide an implementation of these approaches in robust open-source software, together with workflows to enable their practical use on large data sets.
 The approaches also offer many